parth-shah9/WebWay/README.md

 # WebWay

-**A web design responsive layout for online banking platforms to use for respective uses**
+**A web design responsive layout for online banking platforms to use for respective purposes**

 Flexible and Easy to Use: great for smaller platforms getting started to jump start their digital business.